hakngrow/mern_tutorials_backend/README.md

 ![Copy your connection string](/public/images/connection_string.jpg)

 Make sure that `node.js` is selected for the driver and `4.0 or later` for the version.
 The format of the connection string will be similar to the one below.
-You will have to replace the `<user name>`, `<password>` and `<database>` sections with the values that you used earlier when creating the database.
+You will have to replace the `<user name>`, `<password>` and `<database>` sections with the values that you used earlier when creating the database and user account.
 Copy the connection string and store it somewhere safe.

 ```
 mongodb+srv://<user name>:<password>@mern.cqtzf.mongodb.net/<database name>?retryWrites=true&w=majority